-The typical homemade ice cream takes a long while and is quite the process.
-I wanted to try my hand at Snow Ice Cream with the kids since we just received our first official significant snow fall of the season.
+Making homemade ice cream takes a long while and is quite the process.
+Since we just received our first official significant snow fall of the season, I wanted to try my hand at making snow ice cream with the kids.

-I’ve seen the recipes floating around Pinterest, the first recipe ended up in a complete and utter failure.
-There was WAY to much sweetness for the kids and they said that it was “NASTY!” – YES KIDS said that ice cream was nasty!
+I’ve made a few of the snow ice cream recipes floating around Pinterest.
+The first recipe ended in a complete and utter failure, with WAY too much sweetness for the kids.
+They said that it was “NASTY!” – YES KIDS said that ice cream was nasty!

-The second time I whipped the Snow Ice Cream up it was a total surprise to the girls.
-I had scooped out the snow from the back deck while they were laying down watching a movie 😉 I stuck the snow in the freezer in the instance they wanted up from the movie…they often come and ask for Popcorn!
+The second time I made Snow Ice Cream, it was a total surprise to the girls.
+I had scooped out the snow from the back deck while they were laying down watching a movie.
+I placed the snow ice cream in the freezer, in the instance they wanted a snack during the movie…they often come and ask for Popcorn!

-So I scaled back the sweetness of the large amount of sugar and toned the vanilla down a good bit.
-The second time I’m pretty sure it was a success because there was nothing left in the bowls!
+So I scaled back the sweetness of the large amount of sugar and toned the vanilla extract down a good bit.
+The second time, I’m pretty sure it was a success because there was nothing left in the bowls!

 Now you can totally add chopped up fruit into the ice cream, add on some funfetti sprinkles that you can from the Funfetti Cookie Recipe or even top it off with some Homemade Hershey Syrup!